-As of October 8, 2019, we had 514,267 remaining shares of common stock available for issuance under our 2017 Employee, Director and Consultant Equity Incentive Plan, as amended (the "2017 Plan").
-Accordingly, we are seeking an approval to be able to award up to 1,200,000 additional restricted stock units by increasing the aggregate number of shares of common stock available for the grant of awards under the 2017 Plan by an additional 1,200,000 shares.
-An approval of an additional 1,200,000 shares will allow us to award up to 1,200,000 additional restricted stock units which we expect will provide us with enough shares to grant restricted stock units to our employees, executive officers and directors pursuant to our fiscal year 2020 compensation programs.
+As of October 7, 2020, we had 2,310,502 remaining shares of common stock available for issuance under our 2017 Employee, Director and Consultant Equity Incentive Plan, as amended (the "2017 Plan").
+Accordingly, we are seeking an approval to be able to award up to 3,500,000 additional restricted stock units by increasing the aggregate number of shares of common stock available for the grant of awards under the 2017 Plan by an additional 3,500,000 shares.
+An approval of an additional 3,500,000 shares will allow us to award up to 3,500,000 additional restricted stock units which we expect will provide us with enough shares to grant restricted stock units to our employees, executive officers and directors pursuant to our compensation programs for approximately the next three years.
 Without approval of this amendment to increase the shares authorized under the 2017 Plan, we will not have enough authorized shares under the 2017 Plan to compensate our employees with equity and we will need to substantially revise our compensation programs.

-Our 2017 Plan was approved by our Board of Directors and stockholders in 2017 and amended by our Board of Directors and stockholders in 2018.
-We anticipate the need to continue requesting each year additional shares for authorization under the 2017 Plan to fund our equity compensation programs.
-As of October 8, 2019, restricted stock units representing 2,005,323 shares of common stock are outstanding under the 2017 plan.
-As of October 8, 2019, options to purchase 4,604,172 shares of common stock and restricted stock units representing 664,422 shares of common stock are outstanding under the 2010 Plan.
-As of October 8, 2019, options to purchase 360,239 shares of common stock are outstanding under the 2003 Plan.
+Our 2017 Plan was approved by our Board of Directors and stockholders in 2019, amended by our Board of Directors and stockholders in 2019, and further amended by our Board in 2020.
+We anticipate the need to continue requesting approximately every two or three years additional shares for authorization under the 2017 Plan to fund our equity compensation programs.
+As of October 7, 2020, restricted stock units representing 1,322,339 shares of common stock are outstanding under the 2017 plan.
+As of October 7, 2020, options to purchase 4,590,966 shares of common stock and restricted stock units representing 138,996 shares of common stock are outstanding under the 2010 Plan.
+As of October 7, 2020, options to purchase 90,000 shares of common stock are outstanding under the 2010 Plan.
 No further shares are available for issuance under the 2003 Plan or the 2010 Plan.
 Shares may be transferred back into the 2017 Plan from previously issued options and RSUs which are cancelled or expire under the 2003 Plan and the 2010 Plan.
 By its terms, the 2017 Plan may be amended by the Board of Directors, provided that any amendment that the Board determines requires stockholder approval is subject to receiving such approval.